Rimmuru/RimurusMenu-Docs/index.md

-Force Lobby Into Cutscene | Forces all players into the casino heist cutscene Destroy Lobbies Personal Vehicles | Destroys all targets current personal vehicles Fake Money Bag Drop Lobby | Ultra real undetected 2025 money drop for everyone Fake Money Drop Lobby | For when you dont want to anyone a full bag of money Water Jet Lobby | Spawns a jet of water on all the players Fire Jet Lobby | Spawns a jet of fire on all the players Steam Jet Lobby | Spawns a steam of steam on all the players
+Force Lobby Into Cutscene | Forces all players into the casino heist cutscene Destroy Lobbies Personal Vehicles | Destroys all targets current personal vehicles Fake Money Bag Drop Lobby | Ultra real undetected 2025 money drop for everyone Fake Money Drop Lobby | For when you dont want to give anyone a full bag of money Water Jet Lobby | Spawns a jet of water on all the players Fire Jet Lobby | Spawns a jet of fire on all the players Steam Jet Lobby | Spawns a steam of steam on all the players